kubernetes/enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 The `POD_UID` is there for uniqueness and the `POD_NAME_PREFIX` is there for a user convenience.

 - The `POD_UID` (length [36 characters](https://pkg.go.dev/github.com/google/uuid#UUID.String))
-  must be identical to `.spec.podRef.uid` or the request will be rejected.
+  must be identical to `.spec.target.podRef.uid` or the request will be rejected.
 - The maximum length of the `POD_NAME_PREFIX` is 150 characters.
 Even though, the maximum length of the name is 253 characters and the length of `POD_UID` is 36 characters, we leave 66 characters for a potential future extension.
-If the pod name is less than or equal to 150 characters, then the `POD_NAME_PREFIX` must be identical to `.spec.podRef.name`.
-If the pod name length is greater, then the `POD_NAME_PREFIX` must be a prefix of `.spec.podRef.name` and have a length of 150 characters.
+If the pod name is less than or equal to 150 characters, then the `POD_NAME_PREFIX` must be identical to `.spec.target.podRef.name`.
+If the pod name length is greater, then the `POD_NAME_PREFIX` must be a prefix of `.spec.target.podRef.name` and have a length of 150 characters.
 If this is not met, the request will be rejected.

 Pros:
 - Unique and conflict free.